preethi0115/Household/README.md

 # Household

-UI for building a household up from individual people.
+UI for building a household app from individual people.